Shimofuri Myojo: High School Manzai

 Before meeting Seiya, Soshina formed an amateur comedy duo in 2009 with his high school friend called Spade.
 They entered High School Manzai 2009 and succeeded in reaching the finals as the representatives for the Kansai region.
 The duo rose to popularity among high school students in Osaka, and Soshina became known to Seiya, who was attending another high school and had no connection to Soshina at the time.
 The popularity of Spade inspired Seiya to enter High School Manzai 2010, with the goal of defeating Spade.

 Seiya and Soshina met each other in person for the first time on August 11, 2010, at the High School Manzai 2010 Kansai region preliminary held at the Aeon Mall Takanohara.
 Seiya formed a duo called Tori, and performed well, gaining recognition at the competition.
 However, both Spade and Tori did not make it past the semi-finals.
-The representative and finalist for the Kansai region that year was Stand Box, with Naoto Ikeda, who later formed the comedy duo Rainbow and became an member of Yoshimotozaka46.
+The representative and finalist for the Kansai region that year was Stand Box, with Naoto Ikeda, who later formed the comedy duo Rainbow and became a member of Yoshimotozaka46.

 In the final year of their high school, both of their units were dissolved and both Seiya and Soshina entered the All Japan High School Comedy- Owarai Inter-High 2011 competition as solo comedians.
 The two met each other once again after both of them made the finals.
 It was around this time that Soshina began to recognize Seiya's talents.